EPSRC iCASE Funded PhD Studentship: Formal Modelling, Analysing and Testing of Real Time Systems

 Over the last four years, Siemens Rail Automation UK and Swansea University have co-operated on the development of a formal model of ERTMS level 2 as realised by Siemens.
 To the best of our knowledge, this work presents the first and currently only formal ERTMS model that encompasses all of the ERTMS subsystems required for the full control cycle.
 The model either provides a formal argument that a given detailed design is safe, or it gives a counter example trace illustrating a sequence of events that leads to an unsafe situation.

-Originally arising from an EPSRC/Siemens-funded PhD project undertaken by Dr Andrew Lawrence at Swansea University, this work has lead within the academic context to a number of well-recognised publications [1,2,3].
+Originally arising from an EPSRC/Siemens-funded PhD project undertaken by Dr Andrew Lawrence at Swansea University, this work has lead within the academic context to a number of well-recognised publications.
 Dr Lawrence has subsequently been hired as a software engineer by Siemens UK in Chippenham.

-Given a location-specific design for an ERTMS-controlled rail yard, i.e., interlocking tables and rules as to what messages the radio block centre (RBC) shall send in different situations:
+Given a location-specific design for an ERMTS-controlled rail yard, i.e., interlocking tables and rules as to what messages the radio block centre (RBC) shall send in different situations:

 - provide for this design a formally verified, location-specific test model;

-- derive test suites from this test model with which the location-specific Siemens RBC realisation and/or the location-specific interlocking computer can be tested – either in isolation or in combination with each other.
+- derive test suites according to the test theory from the developed test model with which the location-specific Siemens RBC realisation and/or the location-specific interlocking computer can be tested – either in isolation or in combination with each other.

 Suggested programme of work